mental-models/Munger-s-Mental-Models/README.md

+#About
-List of mental models, as compiled by Tren Griffin [here](http://25iq.com/2015/08/22/a-dozen-things-ive-learned-from-charlie-munger-about-mental-models-and-worldly-wisdom/).
+A list of mental models, as compiled by Tren Griffin [here](http://25iq.com/2015/08/22/a-dozen-things-ive-learned-from-charlie-munger-about-mental-models-and-worldly-wisdom/).
 I  briefly describe each model in a markdown file with a Wikipedia introduction level of specificity.
 I then note any additional relevant thoughts around each model, as well as a musing or two on how it could be applicable beyond business and investing to knowledge work more broadly.

 Models will listed below as they are added.